https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/M1/Lab2/README.md

 To run the Streamlit app for [Module 1 Lab 2](https://github.com/https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/tree/master/M1/Lab2), follow these steps:
 - Download the course repo as a .ZIP file from [here](https://github.com/https-deeplearning-ai/rapid-prototyping-of-genai-apps-with-streamlit/tree/master).
 - Unzip the downloaded repo.
-- Place the unzipped folders on the working folder of your preference in your computer.
+- Place the unzipped folders on the working folder of your preference, in your computer.
 - Go to M1/Lab2 in your working folder.
 - From within this folder, run the following from your command line:
 ```